 The point was, even though I was continually being nerf'd into searching for new templates ... even though I was never anywhere even CLOSE to "uber" ... and even though every step of the way was backed by an interminable XP grind, I still felt like a CHARACTER.
 I wasn't "just like everyone else" except for the color of my armor.
 I had flavor, and I felt like I'd EARNED everything I'd gotten.
 This is the truly insidious nature of MMO's.
 Once you've invested a tremendous amount of time and energy into a character, you feel you have to stay with the game to get the most enjoyment out of that investment possible.
+It's a perfect example of the sunk cost fallacy.
 You begin to forgive an awful lot of things when you count up the number of hours it took you to get where you are.

 Even the Creatures left in my datapad had been carefully hand-selected.
 I'd been strung along through countless knee-jerk combat changes, nerfs, etc, but I'd actually been fairly busy the whole time, and had enjoyed the overall game experience.